VodkaPeach/Interactive_Calendar_React/README.md

-# A interactive single page Calendar implemented with React.
+# A interactive single page calendar implemented with React.

 ## I am using it for familiarizing React and other front-end web development techniques.
 You are welcome to clone, have a look, play around and make your own changes!
 This project is multiphased.
 I will continue to update its functionalities as I learn.
 You can contact me at 1293379294@qq.com.